njordulv/portfolio/README.md

 # Next.js & NextUI Resume

-This app serves as an interactive resume showcasing my skills, experience, personal information, contact details, and more.
+This template serves as an interactive resume showcasing my skills, experience, personal information, contact details, and more.
 Built with modern web technologies, it provides a comprehensive and engaging way to present my professional profile.

 ## Interactive Resume Features

-- About: A personal introduction and background information.
+- **About**: A personal introduction and background information.
-- Skills: A detailed overview of my technical skills.
+- **Skills**: A detailed overview of my technical and soft skills.
-- Experience: A timeline of my professional journey, highlighting key roles and achievements.
+- **Experience**: A timeline of my professional journey, highlighting key roles and achievements.
+- **Projects**: Showcasing my work by leveraging the GitHub API to display a curated list of my repositories and contributions.
-- Beyond Coding: Shortly about my hobbies outside of work
+- **Beyond Coding**: Shortly about my hobbies outside of work.
-- Contact: Easy ways to get in touch with me, including email and social media links.
+- **Contact**: Easy ways to get in touch with me, including email and social media links.

 ## Technologies Used